indigo-biosystems/hyperion/README.md

 ### Result dispatch

-Superion has three levels of dispatching:
+Superion has four levels of dispatching:

 - _core_,
 - _includer_, and